Purpose Built Art Room

 - Mixed Media

-Students develop an understanding and awareness of a range of arts elements and principles as they progress through their years at Karoo Primary School.
+Students develop an understanding and awareness of art elements and principles as they progress through their years at Karoo Primary School.
 Additionally, with a focus on arts language development, students develop the ability to explore, appreciate, respond, interpret and critique a variety of art types and forms (art criticism and appreciation).